Brian Fox (programmer): Free Software Foundation

 In 1985, Fox worked with Richard Stallman at Stallman's newly created Free Software Foundation (FSF).
 At the FSF, Fox authored GNU Bash, GNU Makeinfo, GNU Info, GNU Finger, GNU Echo and the readline and history libraries.

 He was also the maintainer of GNU Emacs for a time, making many contributions to the software which was created and maintained for the GNU Project between 1986 and 1994.

 Open source election systems

 In 2008, Fox collaborated with Alan Dechert and Brent Turner to create a completely open source election system.
 The system was coded together with Parker Abercrombie, and demonstrated at the LinuxWorld conference in Moscone Center in San Francisco, August 5–7, 2008.

-Fox also is a founding member of both the California Association of Voting Officials (CAVO) and the National Association of Voting Officials (NAVO).
+Fox is also a founding member of both the California Association of Voting Officials (CAVO) and the National Association of Voting Officials (NAVO).
 These not-for-profit organizations promote open source voting systems for use in public elections.
 Fox co-wrote a New York Times piece in 2015 with former CIA head R. James Woolsey advocating open source election systems as a means of securing US elections against interference from foreign actors.